arabi44-cyber/password-generator/docs/usage.md

 ### Examples

-1.Generate a 12-character password with digits and special characters:
+1. Generate a 12-character password with digits and special characters:

 ```bash
 python src/passwdgen.py -l 12 -d -s
 ```

-2.Generate a 16-character password with only alphabetic characters:
+2. Generate a 16-character password with only alphabetic characters:

 ```bash
 python src/passwdgen.py -l 16 -a
 ```

-3.Generate an 8-character password with digits, alphabetic characters, and special characters:
+3. Generate an 8-character password with digits, alphabetic characters, and special characters:

 ```bash
 python src/passwdgen.py -l 8 -d -a -s